 Robert Isaac, Aspiring Marine biologist, Assistant

 From about 14 years of age, we had almost no choice other than to have this aspiring young marine biologist (now 17) come work for us (when he is not attending classes at BVI High) on periodic projects as a field assistant.
 During summer 2013, Robert was the recipient of a a JVDPS/Seatrek scholarship and spent 3 weeks on a live aboard dive/sail training programme in the BVI where he completed his Advanced Open Water and Rescue Diver Certifications.

 2014-present: Dr. Louise Soanes is JVDPS’ principal investigator on seabird ecology projects.
 Her work is funded through a fellowship at the University of Roehampton.
-She resides in Anguilla, but makes periodic trips to the BVI for project-related field work with JVDPS.
+She resides in Anguilla, but makes frequent trips to the BVI for project-related field work with JVDPS.

 Partner Organisations: JVDPS looks forward to collaborating with other agencies that have a common interest.
 Some of our collaborators include: